jairbubbles/RoslynCompiler/README.md

 # RoslynCompiler
-Simple RoslynCompiler (2.1.0) benchmark.
+Simple RoslynCompiler benchmark.
 I'm currently switching a project to Roslyn and startup performance (mainly due to JIT compilation) is an issue on that tool (compared to previous compiler).
-I"ve tried several versions of Roslyn and I have inconsistent results.
-Right now I'm focusing on .NET Framework versions performance.
+I've tried several versions of Roslyn and I have inconsistent results.
+Right now I'm focusing on benchmarking performances for different .NET Framework versions.

+I'm using multicore JIT to improve startup time.

+On this sample I'm using latest [Roslyn NuGet package](https://www.nuget.org/packages/Microsoft.CodeAnalysis.CSharp/) (currently 2.1.0)

 # Instructions
 Open RoslynComparer.sln with Visual Studio 2017 and launch Comparer project.